-MISSOURI STATE BOARD OF HEALTH 1 PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Village III death occurred in a hospital or institution. give its NAME instead of street and number.]
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SSINGLE 3 SEX MARRIED MONEU 16 DATE OF DEATH WIDOWED .
-OR DIVORCED (Write the word) (Month) 6 DATE OF BIRTH (Month) (Day) (Year) 7 AGE If LESS than l day,....hrs. or.....min.?
-8 OCCUPATION F (a) Trade, profession, or particular kind of work....... (b) General nature of industry business, or establishment in which employed (or employer) 9 BIRTHPLACE (City or town, Duration).....
-State or foreign country) CONTRIBUTOR 10 NAME OF (Secondary) FATHER 11 BIRTHPLACE OF FATHER (City or town, State or foreign country) (Address) 12 MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal or Homicidal.
-OF MOTHER 18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, 13 BIRTHPLACE OF MOTHER or Recent Residents) (City or town, State or foreign country) At place In the of death......yrs......mos......ds.
-State......yrs......mos.....
-Where was disease contracted if not at place of death?....
-Former or usual residence.....
-DATE OF BURIAL 15 Registrer
+MISSOURI STATE BOARD OF HEALTH ted EXACTLY.
+PHYSICIANS should state statement of OCCUPATION is very important.
+1 PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 28434 Village llf death occurred in a hospital or institution. give its NAME instead of street and number.)
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SSINGLE 3 SEX 4 COLOR OR RACE 16 DATE OF DEATH MARRIED MG OR DIVORCED (Write the word) (Month) 6 DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from be stat (Month) (Day) (Year) ully supplied.
+AGE should may be properly classified.
+7 AGE If LESS than l day.....hre. and that death occurred, on the date stated above, at 2 a.m. or.....min.? mos......ds.
+The CAUSE, OF DEATH was as follows: 8 OCCUPATION (a) Trade, profession, or particular kind of work..... (b) General nature of industry business, or establishment in which employed (or employer) 9 BIRTHPLACE N. B.-Every item of information should be carefully CAUSE OF DEATH in plain terms, so that it may (City or town, State or loreign country) CONTRIBUTORY 10 NAME OF (Secondary) FATHER (Duration) 11 BIRTHPLACE OF FATHER (City or town, State or foreign country (Address) 12 MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Buicidal or Homicidal.
+OF MOTHER 18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, 13 BIRTHPLACE or Recent Residents) (City or town, State or foreign con In the of death......da.
+Where was disease contracted if not at place of death?..... usual residence.....
+X 19 PLACE OF BURIAL OR REMOVAL DATE OF BURIAL 15 20 UNDERTAKER